ndiego/block-visibility/readme.txt

 * Display blocks based on a website visitor's **referral source** (domain/URL).
 * Support for all post and user **metadata** (custom fields).
 * Display blocks based on HTML **cookies**.
+* **WooCommerce:** Show or hide blocks based on products, cart contents, customer purchase history, and more.
 * **Advanced Custom Fields (ACF):** Control the visibility of block content based on [ACF](https://wordpress.org/plugins/advanced-custom-fields/) fields.
+* **Easy Digital Downloads:** Show or hide blocks based on downloads, cart contents, customer purchase history, and more.
 * **WP Fusion:** Combine Block Visibility with the power of [WP Fusion](https://wordpress.org/plugins/wp-fusion-lite/) to conditionally show or hide content based on data from your favorite CRM or marketing automation platform.

 **PLUS: Powerful Settings** allow you to customize Block Visibility to your needs or those of your clients.